learn-co-curriculum/python-numbers-and-booleans/README.md

 * Boolean values and how we can use them in our code
 * Deciding which datatypes to use in our program

 All of us are familiar with numbers.
-1492 is a number.
+For example, 1492 is a number.
 So is 34.
 If we think about what the common operations are with numbers, we get a pretty good idea for what Python allows us to do with numbers.

 ```python